Debalent/Finthos/LEGAL-DISCLAIMER.md

 ## ✅ FINAL ACKNOWLEDGMENT

-**BY PROCEEDING WITH EVALUATION OF PEOPLEPAY PLATFORM, RECEIVING PARTY CONFIRMS:**
+**BY PROCEEDING WITH EVALUATION OF Finthos PLATFORM, RECEIVING PARTY CONFIRMS:**

 ☑️ **Read and Understood**: Complete review of all terms and conditions
 ☑️ **Legal Authority**: Authorized to accept on behalf of organization